 I began my blogging journey in August 2009 as a way to reach out to the writing world and to document my progress as an aspiring writer.
-Along my journey, I've gained special friends, shared writing thoughts, and moved from aspiring to published.
+Along my journey, I've gained special friends, shared writing thoughts, and moved from aspiring writer to published Author.
 It's been a wonderful journey and I owe you, 'the reader and friend,' for making it so.

 I'd like to point out the top five blog posts over the journey of this blog.

 1) Interview with Cindy Huefner Cromer - Part One

 2) Interview with Terry W. Ervin II

 3) Plotter or Pantster

 5) Interview with Cindy Huefner Cromer - Part Two

 In my writing journey of 2011, I've moved from published short stories to published novellas.
 I've took up freelance editing, which has taught me as much as the writing during the year.
 I also finish the year with two partial novels.

 I've learned many things this year.
 Remember opinions vary amongst writers, so it's okay to disagree with my learning experience.
 We are each unique, if not, what kind of world would this be?

 1) A short story is a different species than the novel.
 (This opinion may change as I stretch my skills toward novel writing.
 At this moment, novels are a heck of a lot harder to write than a short story.)